codepath/android_guides/Server-Synchronization-(SyncAdapter).md

 </service>
 ```

-## SyncAdapter
+## Steps 4 & 5: The SyncAdapter and SyncService
-The next step requires us to have our `SyncAdapter` and another bound Service to allow Android to run it.
+The next steps requires us to have our `SyncAdapter` and another bound Service to allow Android to run it.
+These are some of the benefits it will offer us:
+* Status check and start synchronization when network is available
+* Scheduler that synchronizes using criteria
+* Auto synchronization if it had previously failed
+* Saves battery power because the system will batch networking

-### Create a `SyncAdapter`
+### Create the SyncAdapter
-Firstly, let's create our `SyncAdapter`.
-We do this by extending the AbstractThreadedSyncAdapter class.
+To create our `SyncAdapter`, we must extend the AbstractThreadedSyncAdapter class.

 It's important to note that any logic that's performed in the `onPerformSync()` method, happens on a new Thread.
 Do NOT create a new Thread to run networking or long performing tasks because Android handles that for you!
 ```java
 /**
  * This is used by the Android framework to perform synchronization.
 IMPORTANT: do NOT create